Albert0i/DAO/README-cont.md

 }
 ```

-A few keystrokes should suffice.
+A few keystrokes will suffice.
 Re-create post table with:
 ```
 npx prisma db push
 ```